 Verify necessary Function and Task:

-model to backup stand-alone volume.
-When you install Stash, it automatically creates the necessary Function
+Stash uses a Function-Task model to backup stand-alone volume.
+When you install Stash, it automatically creates the necessary Function and Task to backup a stand-alone volume.

-Let’s verify that Stash has created the necessary Function
+Let’s verify that Stash has created the necessary Function to backup/restore PVC by the following command,

 $ kubectl get function